TACC/Lmod/doc/03-internal-working.md

 ##Level 1:

-This level is to start with "/path/to/lmod bash 'load' 'foo'".
+This level is starts with "/path/to/lmod bash 'load' 'foo'".

 The lmod.lua script is the entry point to the Lmod complex.
 The main steps are: